qiang1981cn/devsecops-neuvector/docs/part-5.md

 Congratulation! you have sucessfully build our CI/CD pipeline with SUSE Rancher for continuous development and delviery.
 We hope you have enjoyed exploring a little of what Rancher can do to your kubenetes development, deplyment, and management.

-**When you have finished playing with your lab environment go to Part 6 - Cleaning up the lab environment**
+**When you have finished playing with your lab environment go to [Cleaning up the lab environment](part-6.md) - Cleaning up the lab environment**